Welcome, we're here to help.

 On this page:

 TWC is the state agency charged with overseeing and providing workforce development services such as job matching, recruiting and training to Texas job seekers and employers.
 TWC also administers the Unemployment Benefits and Unemployment Tax programs.
-TWC's mission is to promote and support an effective workforce system that offers employers, individuals and communities the opportunity to achieve and sustain economic prosperity.
+TWC's mission is to promote and support a workforce system that creates value and offers employers, individuals, and communities the opportunity to achieve and sustain economic prosperity.
 TWC strengthens the Texas economy by providing the workforce development component of the Governor's economic development strategy.
 Texas boasts an incredibly skilled workforce ready to attract enterprise to the Lone Star State.
 By focusing on the demands of employers, TWC gives Texas the competitive edge necessary to draw business here.